dm4ml/motion/docs/concepts/cursor.md

 # Cursors

-Within Motion applications, cursors are the primary way to access data in relations.
+To access data store objects (i.e., relations) within Motion applications, you must use a cursor object.
+A cursor object is a Python object that provides methods to read and write data to a relation.

 ## Using a Cursor

+!!! info

     You should not need to define cursor objects yourself.
-Cursor objects will be given to you when you write your ML logic within triggers (more in the next section).
+Cursors are given to you when you write your ML logic within triggers (more in the next section).

 The following cursor methods are most commonly used: